How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 1. You can use analytics to determine the kind of content to create that interests your audience.

-Step #6: Schedule Post
+Step #6: Schedule Posts

 You want to work smarter and not harder.
 Hence logging into every social media account each day to post is very time-consuming.
 Social media management tools come in handy for scheduling content at the best possible time.
-Moreover, it keeps your brand’s social media platforms up-to-date without being a time-consuming process for your team.
+They help to keep your brand’s social up-to-date without being a time-consuming process for your team.
+This will save a lot of your team’s time while ensuring that content goes out on social media without any delay.

-Learn more about Social Media Scheduling: How To Do Like A Pro
+Read more: Social Media Scheduling: How To Do Like A Pro

 Built into Statusbrew is a scheduling interface that allows linking multiple social accounts.
 You can easily choose images and videos from the Asset Manager and upload them with a few clicks.
 Select an appropriate time for the post to go live, and voila!
 Your content will be automatically made live on your social account while you are sleeping or traveling!